nordic-institute/xrd4j/documentation/Setting-up-Development-Environment.md

 XRd4J uses gradle as the build management tool.
-In order to build the whole project and generate the four jar files ( client-x.x.x-SNAPSHOT.jar, common-x.x.x-SNAPSHOT.jar, server-x.x.x-SNAPSHOT.jar, rest-x.x.x-SNAPSHOT.jar), you must run the maven command below from the `src` directory.
+In order to build the whole project and generate the four jar files ( client-x.x.x-SNAPSHOT.jar, common-x.x.x-SNAPSHOT.jar, server-x.x.x-SNAPSHOT.jar, rest-x.x.x-SNAPSHOT.jar), you must run the gradle command below from the `src` directory.

 ```
 ./gradlew build